acend/training-setup/README.md

 TODOs and Work in Progress:

-- Cleanup up of everyhting does not yet fully work.
-- You might need to remove the ingress controller Loadbalancer manually in the hetzner console.
-The reason for this, during destroy the Cloud Controller Manager (which provision the loadbalancer) is removed before the removal of the ingress controller.
 - You might need to remove  DNS Records for the training cluster, because Crossplane might be removed before removal of the ingress controller, which prevents removal of the DNS records.

 ## Concept Training Cluster Setup